kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 This AEP adds **DaemonSet scope**: an optional `spec.scope` field naming a **node label key**.
-The recommender maintains independent recommendations for each distinct value of that label and publishes them as `status.groups`.
+The recommender maintains independent recommendations for each distinct value of that label and publishes them as `status.recommendationGroups`, while keeping the aggregate `status.recommendation` as a fallback.
 Admission and updater select the group that matches the pod's node.

-The feature is alpha, default-off, behind the `DaemonSetScope` feature gate.

 ## Motivation